 - RM-7.3.1 As with outsourcing to non-group companies, the Board and management of licensees are held ultimately responsible by the CBB for the adequacy of systems and controls in activities outsourced to group companies. - RM-7.3.2 However, the degree of formality required in terms of contractual agreements and control mechanisms for outsourcing within a licensee's group is likely to be less, because of common management and enhanced knowledge of other group companies. - RM-7.3.3 Investment firm licensees must obtain CBB prior approval before committing to a material intra-group outsourcing.
-The request must be made in writing to the licensee's normal supervisory contact at least 6 weeks prior to committing to the outsourcing, and must set out a summary of the proposed outsourcing, its rationale, and an analysis of its associated risks and proposed mitigating controls. - RM-7.3.4 The CBB will respond to the notification in the same manner and timescale as set out in RM-7.1.8 above. - RM-7.3.5 The CBB expects, as a minimum, an agreed statement of the standard of service to be provided by the group provider, including a clear statement of responsibilities allocated between the group provider and licensee. - RM-7.3.6 The CBB also expects a licensee's management to have addressed the issues of customer confidentiality, access to information and business continuity. - RM-7.3.7 Investment firm licensees may not outsource their core business activities, including the internal audit function, to their group.
+The request must be made in writing to the licensee's normal supervisory contact at least 6 weeks prior to committing to the outsourcing, and must set out a summary of the proposed outsourcing, its rationale, and an analysis of its associated risks and proposed mitigating controls. - RM-7.3.4 The CBB will respond to the request in Paragraph RM-7.3.3 in the same manner and timescale as set out in Paragraph RM-7.1.9 and will also consider the issue of considerable outsourcing as outlined in Paragraph RM-7.1.9A. - RM-7.3.5 The CBB expects, as a minimum, an agreed statement of the standard of service to be provided by the group provider, including a clear statement of responsibilities allocated between the group provider and licensee. - RM-7.3.6 The CBB also expects a licensee's management to have addressed the issues of customer confidentiality, access to information and business continuity. - RM-7.3.7 Investment firm licensees may not outsource their core business activities, including the internal audit function, to their group.
 The outsourcing of certain functions is subject to the provisions of Modules RM (Risk Management), HC (High-Level Controls) and FC (Financial Crime).